 3 Reasons Why 3rd MBBS exam is the Least Discussed of the Medical Exams in Nigeria

 1. Adaptive Coping Mechanisms

 Fear is one of the greatest motivators in keeping memories.
 No wonder it is closely associated with Post Traumatic Stress Disorder.
-People almost never forget events that caused them so much fear, pain, and worries.
+People almost never forget events that caused them so much fear, pain, and worry.
 And this goes a long way to affect subsequent events; both the happy and the unhappy ones.
-And even when they have newer experiences, it is difficult to erase the old one engraved by fear.
+And even when they have newer experiences, it is difficult to erase the old ones engraved by fear.
 And much more difficult if they happen to conquer the experience that caused them so much fear.

 Remember that 2nd -MBBS is the most dreaded exam in Medical school.
 That is why it is popularly called the “rate Limiting exam”.
 During the 2nd -MBBS phase, Medical students are faced majorly with the fear of remaining in Medical school, because failing the exam more than once evicts one from Medical school.
-And once that barrier is crossed, there is a great chance that those who succeed in passing through this phase get more matured and relaxed in spite of so much tension that may come in the future.
+And once that barrier is crossed, there is a great chance that those who succeed in passing through this phase get more mature and relaxed in spite of so much tension that may come in the future.